How to Import PST to Shared Mailbox Office 365 PowerShell – A Complete Guide

 - Import Export Mailbox admin role

-- Storage account will be generated for the PST file to be imported.
+Step 2.
+A storage account generates for the PST file to be imported.
 For this, you have to click on the ‘Show network upload SAS URL’.
-This URL will consist of Storage Account Name, Container Name, Shared Access Signature.
+This URL will consist of Storage Account Name, Container Name, and Shared Access Signature.

 - sv: storage service version